The Supply Chain Problem Insurance Cannot Solve (And Whether Parametric Can)

 Where the alternatives fall short

 Broader indemnity works when the loss is adjustable.
 For a single supplier disruption like the 2023 ransomware incident, it probably is, given enough time and enough lawyers.
-For a cascading event hitting multiple supply chain nodes simultaneously, the adjustment becomes a multi-year exercise.
-The insured gets paid in 2028 for a disruption in 2026.
-If the purpose of insurance is to provide capital when the insured needs it, that timeline defeats the purpose.
+For a cascading event that hits several supply chain nodes at once, the adjustment turns into a multi-year exercise, and the insured gets paid in 2028 for a disruption in 2026.
+If the point of insurance is capital when you need it, that timeline misses the point.

 Contingent capital solves cash flow but doesn't transfer risk.
-The company still absorbs the loss.
-For a $250 million revenue hit that recovers in one quarter, that is manageable.
-For a permanent supply source loss, where a critical single-site manufacturer suffers a facility destruction or an export ban removes a material source with no replacement, contingent capital is a loan against a hole that doesn't fill.
+The company still absorbs the loss; it's just borrowing to bridge the gap.
+For a $250 million hit that recovers in a quarter, that's manageable.
+For a permanent loss of supply, where a single-site manufacturer's facility is destroyed or an export ban removes a material source with no replacement, contingent capital is a loan against a hole that doesn't fill.

 "Do nothing" works until it doesn't.
-Most companies that carry no supply chain coverage have never experienced a major disruption.
-The 2023 incident hit one supplier and generated $450 million in documented losses.
-A correlated event, even a moderate earthquake in a region where several critical suppliers share a cluster, or a rare earth export ban affecting the entire industry simultaneously, would generate losses an order of magnitude larger.
+Most companies carrying no supply chain coverage have simply never taken a major hit.
+The 2023 incident touched one supplier and generated $450 million in documented losses.
+A correlated event, a moderate earthquake in a region where several critical suppliers cluster, or a rare earth export ban that hits the whole industry at once, would run an order of magnitude higher.

 Where parametric fits

-If the question is whether parametric insurance solves supply chain business interruption, the honest answer is: not as a general-purpose tool.
-But for a specific class of supply chain disruptions, parametric is the right approach, and the semiconductor supply chain is the right place to prove it.
+If the question is whether parametric insurance solves supply chain business interruption, the honest answer is: only for a specific class of disruptions.
+The semiconductor supply chain is the right place to prove it.

 It starts with the baseline.